 Block quotes are offset from the text and are typically used when quoting longer pieces of text-though you may choose to use a block quote to call attention to a shorter piece of quoted information.
+Block quotations should be used sparingly-do not overuse long quotations in your writing.
 Below are guidelines for using block quotes.

 - 1. Block quotes are used when quoting at least one hundred words, or if the quoted material takes up at least six to eight lines of text. - 2.
 Quoted letters or other forms of correspondence, bulleted lists, and specifically formatted text should be set off in a block quotation. - 3.
 Block quotes are indented five spaces (tabbed right). - 4.
 Block quotes are not placed in quotation marks (since the indent signals to the reader that the information is directly quoted from another source). - 5.
-Block quotes are followed by a superscript endnote and corresponding citation. - 6.
-Typically, a publisher will specify the desired font size and spacing of block quotes; however, LCSC faculty members recommend single spacing the quote and keeping the font of a block quote consistent with the rest of the text. - 7.
+Block quotes are followed by a superscript endnote and corresponding citation.

+- 6. Typically, a publisher will specify the desired font size and spacing of block quotes; however, LCSC faculty members recommend single spacing the quote and keeping the font of a block quote consistent with the rest of the text. - 7.
 Block quotes, like run-in quotes, should be introduced by a signal phrase and contextualized.
 Figure 34 provides an example of a block quote.